jorgeluizgit/jorgeluizgit/README.md

 - 👋 Hi, I’m @jorgeluizgit
 - 👀 I’m interested in movies, programming, books and music
-- 🌱 I’m currently learning Python in college
+- 🌱 I currently study Computer Sciences on my 2nd period at Universidade Tiradentes (Sergipe)
 - 📫 How to reach me: @jorgecomesal on Twitter(or X idk), steelydangaucho in Discord and in Linkedin https://www.linkedin.com/in/jorge-luiz-38303129a/

 <!---